clarklindev/microservices-stephengrider-with-node-and-react/README.md

 ```

 ### 371. Asserting Reserved Tickets
+- a ticket is reserved if:
+  1. there is an order in database (with the we looking for)
+  2. and has a status of `Created`, `AwaitingPayment`, `Complete`
+- setting up for the test:
+  1. create a ticket
+  2. save to database
+  3. create an order
+  4. save to database
+  5. then make the request

 ### 372. Testing the Success Case
 ### 373. Fetching a User's Orders
 ### 374. A Slightly Complicated Testn